 The reinsurance agreements have been placed in the traditional reinsurance and Insurance-Linked Securities ("ILS") markets.
 In doing so, we consider a number of factors including coverage, cost, terms, and the period of protection.
 All reinsurers participating on our program have an A.M.
-Best insurance financial strength rating of A- or better, except one, that has an A+ S&P rating.
+Best or S&P insurance financial strength rating of A- or better.
 Additionally, all reinsurance agreements placed in the ILS markets are collateralized.

-The total cost of our property catastrophe reinsurance programs, excluding reinstatement premiums, was \$286 million and \$219 million in the first quarter of 2024 and 2023, respectively.
-The total cost of our catastrophe reinsurance program during 2023 was \$1.02 billion.
+The total cost of our property catastrophe reinsurance programs, excluding reinstatement premiums, during the second quarter and first six months of 2024 was \$296 million and \$582 million, respectively, compared to \$242 million and \$461 million in the second quarter and first six months of 2023, respectively.